KrisKodira/kriskodirablog/content/blog/google-tagmanager-cookie-consent-using-google-tag-manager.md

 Head to [Google Tag Manager](https://tagmanager.google.com) and log in with the Google Account you use for your work.
 Once you're logged in click on "Create Account" and fill in the data accordingly and choose "Web" at the target platform.
 Click on create and accept the GTM Policy.
 Also add the two snippets GTM provides you with to the according places.

+## Creating your variable

+Got to "Variables" on the left sidebar and click on "New" in the "User Defined Variables" box.
+Click the "Variable Configuration" and choose "1st-Party Cookie".
+Write something like "_cookieConsented_" in the "Cookie Name" field.
+Name your variable to something like "Cookie consent var" and save.

 ## Creating the Tag

 ![](/Screenshot 2019-11-15 at 21.45.38.png)